mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 ## Prerequisites / Environment

-To start with the deployment of your cluster at Azure, you need the following tools and information:
+To start the deployment of your cluster on Azure, you need the following tools and information:
 * DKP command line tool (version 2.3+)
 * [kubectl][kubectl] command line tool
 * Local installed Docker